ikhwanfadhilah19/hukumohm/README.md

     3. Clone this repository and transfer it to your netbeans project
     4. Test run this code by pressing f6, it works or have problem with this code
     5. If this code is working and not having problem, press shift + f11 to clean and build this project into the .jar extension
-    6. Last, try your project in file explorer/documents/NetBeansProjects/(names your project)/dist/here
+    6. Last, try your project in file explorer/documents/NetBeansProjects/(your names project)/dist/here

 ## For Feedback💢